Learn More About

-Relapse prevention is key in successful, long-term recovery from drug or alcohol addiction.
-Before we get into detail regarding relapse prevention, let’s define the term ‘relapse’.
+Developing a relapse prevention plan is key in successful, long-term recovery from drug or alcohol addiction.
+Before we get into detail regarding relapse prevention plans, let’s define the term ‘relapse’.
 A relapse is when an individual returns to the use of drugs or alcohol following a period of sobriety.
 It is common for recovering individuals to face a high risk of relapse.
 This is due to the structural and functional brain changes caused by chronic substance use.

-Relapse tends to occur as a process rather than an event.
+Relapse occurs as a process rather than an event.
 It can begin in less than detectable ways, while increasingly getting worse.
 Developing a relapse prevention plan for the recovering individual is crucial.
 But, to understand relapse prevention, one must first understand the stages of relapse.

-Relapse prevention means putting together a plan to help you successfully recover in the long-run.
+Relapse prevention means putting together a plan to help you successfully recover from substance abuse in the long run.
 Relapse prevention calls for some self-awareness.
 You must recognize that you’re undergoing emotional and mental changes that will be tested outside of treatment.
 Be honest with yourself about how you feel and don’t be afraid to ask for help.

 It’s natural to experience triggers and feelings of doubt during the addiction recovery process.
 The goal is to lessen the chances of a relapse occurring through a relapse prevention plan.